nodejitsu/handbook/ReadMe.md

     }

 If no node engine is specified, jitsu will prompt for it automatically.
+Currently Nodejitsu runs node `0.6.x` and `0.8.x`.

 ## Snapshots
 <a name='features/snapshots'></a>